 - If making ahead of time, store marinade in an airtight container in the refrigerator for up a week.
 Rewarm to room temperature before using.

-Need an Injector for the Best Brisket Injection?
+Need an Injector for the Best Brisket Marinade?

 Ofargo Marinade Injector

 The Ofargo Marinade Injector is a classic style syringe.
 The marinade is sucked up through the needle and then pushed back into the meat.
-The needle on this model is large enough that it shouldn’t clog.
-Still, make sure that your marinade is near water thin.
-It is an inexpensive unit that you can purchase for around $10.
-It is dishwasher safe and durable enough to last for several years.
+The needle on this model is large enough that it will not clog.
+Make sure that the mixture is thin.
+This is an low-cost unit available for $10.
+It is also dishwasher safe and durable enough to last for several years.
 The volume on this injector is small, but it will handle most jobs for a single-family.

 Confused about Brisket?
 See my Brisket Buying Guide for more information.